We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here’s what you can expect based on the type of delivery you had, and how to know when you need to call your doctor.

 For the first one to three days after your baby is born, the blood you see will likely be bright or dark red.
-It may smell like the blood you typically shed during your monthly menstrual period.
+It may smell like the blood you typically shed during your menstrual period.
 There might also be a few clots in the blood, ranging from the size of a grape to the size of a prune.

 Make sure to change your pads often to prevent infection.
-Don’t use tampons until your doctor says it’s OK.
+Don’t use tampons until your doctor says it’s fine to do so.
 Once the bleeding is light enough, or you’re only seeing discharge, you can switch to a panty liner.